release-it/release-it/README.md

 #### GitHub release

-To create [GitHub releases](https://help.github.com/articles/creating-releases/), you'll need to set `githubRelease` to `true`, get a [GitHub access token](https://github.com/settings/tokens), and make this available as the environment variable defined with `githubTokenRef`.
+To create [GitHub releases](https://help.github.com/articles/creating-releases/), you'll need to set `github.release` to `true`, get a [GitHub access token](https://github.com/settings/tokens), and make this available as the environment variable defined with `github.tokenRef`.
 With the default settings, you could set it like this:

 ```bash
 export GITHUB_TOKEN="f941e0..."
 ```

+In non-interactive mode, the release is created only for the source repository.

-### Local overrides
+### Local configuration file

 Place a `.release.json` file in your project root, and **Release It** will use it to overwrite default settings.
 You can use `--config` if you want to use another filename/location.
 Most options can be set on the command-line (these will have highest priority).